 Who Might Choose a Variable-Rate Mortgage?

-While a variable-rate mortgage can be a powerful financial tool resulting in significant savings, it’s not the best choice for most homebuyers.
+While a variable-rate mortgage can be a powerful financial tool resulting in significant savings, it may not be the best choice for some homebuyers.
 The majority of people purchasing a home will choose a fixed-rate mortgage because of the stability it provides over the long term.

 Marimark Mortgage